SangHunHan92/2K2K/README.md

 ## 2K2K Dataset
 * Consisting of 2,050 3D human models from 80 DSLR cameras.
-* Due to watermarking, the dataset will be released on June 16th.
+* The SMPL-X mesh and parameters can be downloaded from the <a href="https://huggingface.co/datasets/polygom-team/2K2K">link</a>.

 ## Citation
 ```bash